Kanye West Spotted At The Cheesecake Factory In Hilarious Viral Fan Photo

 Others wondered if West and the woman interacted following the funny photo snap.

-“What happened after did he speak or anything?,” someone inquired, and sending a Tweet back to to the woman who posted the initial tweet.
+“What happened after did he speak or anything?,” someone inquired, sending a Tweet back to to the woman who posted the initial tweet.

-In a follow up tweet, Martens told those interested in the tweet that she was not the one who snapped the picture of her mom, but joked that she was excited as the West family was the “only” group of celebrities to ever be spotted out and about in her town.
+In a follow-up tweet, Martens told those interested in the tweet that she was not the one who snapped the picture of her mom but joked that she was excited as the West family was the “only” group of celebrities to ever be spotted out and about in her town.

 The concert is set to honor the victims of a mass shooting that took place in Dayton earlier this month that took nine lives.
 According to CNN, performers for the concert had not been announced, though it noted that West had been seen in the area and that his wife, reality star Kim Kardashian West, had tweeted about the event.